cca-io/rescript-mui/documentation/docs/project-structure/union-values.md

-Whenever a prop on a component consists of a selection of string only literals, the generator will use the [[@bs.string]](https://reasonml.org/docs/reason-compiler/latest/function#constrain-arguments-better) directive directly on the prop.
+Whenever a prop on a component consists of a selection of string only literals, the generator will use the [[@bs.string]](https://reasonml.org/docs/reason-compiler/latest/function#constrain-arguments-better) (will become obsolete with ReScript eventually) directive directly on the prop.
 This will ensure a direct application of the string without conversion cost.

 String only unions therefore need to get passed as a polymorphic variant.
 This is an example of the prop `variant`, taken from `MaterialUi_Accordion.re`: